Macgregor's Farm

 In addition, on two separate days in 2016 we gained over 960 signatures to a petition for government support which the then Minister for Housing, Disability & Ageing, Martin Foley received at a private meeting with members of the WLCG Committee.
 That year there were 759 people diagnosed with dementia in the local government area of Macedon, a number which is projected to increase to 5787 by 2050.

-In 2017 we were both amazed and thrilled to receive the wonderful gift of ten acres of land in Woodend North, along with the promise of sufficient funds to create the first farm cottage for day care.
-The exceptional beauty of the views to Mount Macedon and Hanging Rock and the potential for a serene, healing and tranquil occupation are a very important part of this wonderful donation.
+In 2017 we were both amazed & thrilled to receive the wonderful gift of ten acres of land at 78 Old Lancefield Road Woodend North, along with the promise of sufficient funds to create the first Farm - Day Care Cottage for day respite known as Macgregor's Farm.
+The exceptional beauty of the views to Mount Macedon & Hanging Rock, the potential for a serene, healing & tranquil occupation, are a very important part of this wonderful donation.

-The large size of the land we now own means that we can develop not only an orchard and vegetable and flower gardens, but also keep livestock.
+The large size of the land we now own means that we can develop not only an orchard, vegetable & flower gardens, but also keep livestock managed by Edgar's Mission.
 The comfort of touching small farm animals is well-documented.
-The inclusion of livestock is essential to the well-being of those living with dementia in regional areas, who often retire from the land, only to be deprived of the company of animals they have worked with all their lives.
+The inclusion of livestock is essential to the well-being of those living with Dementia in regional areas, who often retire from the land, only to be deprived of the company of animals they have worked with all their lives.

-Macgregor’s Farm intends to ensure that a number of small farm animals and pets become part of the everyday life of those participating in day care.
+Macgregor’s Farm intends to ensure that a number of small farm animals & pets become part of the everyday life of those participating in Day Care.
+We were granted funds from Lancefield Romsey Community Bank, to build a Rotunda which was built by Ron Howard who also built BJ Shed to store our garden tools fitted out with a full kitchen.